OpenHFT/Chronicle-Map/spec/1-design-goals.md

 Chronicle Map provides some guarantees under the following assumptions:

+#### Threads

+Throughout this specification, the term *thread* means the execution thread of the runtime of the Chronicle Map implementation.
+It might be an OS thread or a "greener" thread.

+ - Operations declared for execution in some threads are performed sequentially in the same order, with full memory visibility between operations.

 #### CPU

  - CPU supports atomic 64-bit compare-and-swap operations with aligned memory, i. e. if several